 Pennsylvania Germans: An Interpretive Encyclopedia

 In March of 1681, William Penn received a charter for a colony in America, had some promotional materials translated into Dutch and German, and sent his recruiters out to promote Pennsylvania.
 His plan, a place where the “people and the governor were to have legislative power so that no law can be made, nor money raised, buy by the people’s consent” appealed to many people.
-As did the “Holy Experiment”, a land “where people of various nationalities and religious beliefs would live together in peace” (Chapter 2 To the New World John B France).
+As did the “Holy Experiment”, a land “where people of various nationalities and religious beliefs would live together in peace” (Chapter 2, To the New World, John B France).
 People saw a chance to start over in a place where there was enough space for people to spread out and start over in a place where they could worship without persecution.
-Close to 100,000 people from the Palatine, Switzerland, and Alsace-Lorraine and beyond took Penn up on his offer, climbed aboard a ship, and headed for the New World.
+Close to 100,000 people from the Palatine, Switzerland, Alsace-Lorraine, and beyond took Penn up on his offer, climbed aboard a ship, and headed for the New World.

 The encyclopedia is a treasure trove of information about early German immigration to this country.
 As a lover of history, I was sucked in by descriptions of early settlements.
-What drives a person to leave their home and start over.
+What drives a person to leave their home and start over?

 Pennsylvania Germans is set up in logical order.
-What caused people to come, where they landed, their religious differences (honestly, I never knew there were so many different Anabaptist groups), and then lifestyle.
-Since each chapter written by a specialist in that particular area of scholarship feels different.
-Some read more dense, others are lighter.
+What caused people to come, where they landed, their religious differences (honestly, I never knew there were so many different Anabaptist groups), and then their lifestyle.
+Since each chapter is written by a specialist in that particular area of scholarship feels different.
+Some read more densely, others are lighter.
 Find yourself bogged down in the details of farming?
 Move on to the textile arts.
 Remember, the textbook feel isn’t accidental!
 The book is meant to be a scholarly resource.

 Still…that’s not to say it’s boring for the casual reader!
-If you have family from the area, interest in the region, are excited to learn more about German immigration and the influence Germans had on the United States, you must read this book!
+If you have family from the area, an interest in the region, and are excited to learn more about German immigration and the influence Germans had on the United States, you must read this book!
 There is so much to learn.

 pennsylvania dutch encyclopedia